mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 5. Increased module reusability.
 6. Increased maintainability.
 7. Standardizes parts of application development.

-## What is a pattern and an anti-pattern?
-- A software design **pattern** is a general, reusable solution to a commonly occurring problem within a given context in software design.

-- An **anti-pattern** is a commonly used template that attempts to solve a type of problem but turns out to be counterproductive and inefficient.

-- Both DI and IOC are design patterns

 ## What is an interface and what are the advantages of making use of them in Java?